 What is Veterinary Diagnostic Imaging?

 Diagnostic imaging is a crucial part of veterinary care and helps provide information that can help provide your pet with the best care possible.
 The advancements in technology and imaging over the past years have aided tremendously in helping doctors diagnose and treat various conditions that may have been proven difficult before.
-As in human hospitals, a CT scanner is an essential diagnostic tool for our veterinary specialists here at Poster Veterinary Associates.
+As in human hospitals, a CT scanner is an essential diagnostic tool for our veterinary specialists here at Westport Veterinary Associates.

 What Are CT Scans For Dogs?